 Distributed throughout the U.S., the starling prefers lowlands and can be found in marshes, forests, and nesting on building rooftops.
 A hearty species, the pest bird lives in towns, cities, suburbs, and throughout the countryside, though starlings are less common in rural areas.
 Starlings can be found feeding in gardens or lawns, in fields, and even on sidewalks and parking lots.
 They have spread beyond their initial range in the United States and now live as far north as Alaska.

 Are starlings known to enter homes or yards?

 Starlings are indiscriminate feeders and roosters that enter buildings with frequency.
-They target spaces such as attics, the protected areas under the eaves of a roof, building rooftops, crevices, and signs.
+Starlings are cavity nesters, so they target spaces such as attics, the protected areas under the eaves of a roof, building rooftops, crevices, and signs.
 Starlings may account for a lack of other birds in and around neighborhoods, forests, and parks, as they are known to compete for nesting sites.
 Since they congregate in large numbers, starlings typically win such competitions.